Yabukita Tea Cultivar (やぶきた)

-Yabukita is derived from two Japanese words, Yabu(藪), meaning bamboo grove, and Kita(北) means north.
+Yabukita is derived from two Japanese words, Yabu(藪), meaning bamboo grove, and Kita(北) meaning north.
 It was first cultivated in 1908 by a tea breeder named Sugiyama Hikosaburo(杉山彦三郎).
-He took two tea samples from the fields of Shizuoka city and plated in a testing field.
+He came from a family of doctors, but chose a different path and became a tea farmer and breeder.
+He took two tea samples from the fields of Shizuoka city and plated them in a testing field.
 The field was close to a bamboo grove, and samples came from the north, and therefore he named the new breed Yabukita.
-The one similar to this came from the south and was named as Yabuminami, whereas Minami means south.
+The one similar to this came from the south and was named Yabuminami, whereas Minami means south.

 He experimented with different styles to determine which survives longer and gives better-desired characteristics.
-After years of struggle, he finally managed to develop the Yabukita cultivar and discarded the Yabumianami due to disadvantages.
-Yabukita got registered much much later in history.
+After years of struggle, he finally managed to develop the Yabukita cultivar and discarded the Yabuminami due to disadvantages.
+Yabukita got registered much later in history.

 Before the breeding culture, Japan was still using conventional tea cultivation, and the production rate was low.
-During the 60s, farmers slowly started to leave traditional practice behind and adopted the new breeding cultivar for tea plants.
-The year 70s was the time when it rapidly became popular practice, and at that time, Yabukita cultivar was already used by ⅔ of the farmers.
+During the 60s, farmers slowly started to leave traditional practices behind and adopted the new breeding cultivar for tea plants.
+The year 70s was the time when it rapidly became popular practice, and at that time, the Yabukita cultivar was already used by ⅔ of the farmers.
 Fast forward to the 1990s, almost 95% of bred cultivation farms, 93% were using Yabukita.
 It rose to popularity and, to this day, is responsible for ⅔ of Japanese tea production.
+Less plant damage especially in summer and winter means more profit.

-Yabukita cultivar is mainly responsible for producing Sencha, which is the most grown green tea in Japan.
+The Yabukita cultivar is mainly responsible for producing Sencha, which is the most-grown green tea in Japan.
 When cultivating Sencha, it can only be harvested for a short time around spring, and shortly after, picking leaves are sent to processing.
+If leaves are harvested late, the tea quality will be lost.
 Leaves are steamed to prevent oxidation, while some tea leaves are left to weather to increase oxidation, like in black tea.
 The sencha leaves after steaming are rolled and dried, eventually, take on a long thin shape.
-Next comes the sieving and cutting process and later separated by leave color and shape.
+Next comes the sieving and cutting process and later separated by leaving color and shape.
 In the last step, leaves are dried and packaged.
 However, each manufacturer has its style of processing and brings out the best aroma and flavor from the tea leaves.

 Here is Yabukita Sencha we carry: